What is the "4130" in "4130 Chromoly"?

 A. Hi Martine.

-That's awfully vague and abstract, so you won't get good answers.
+That's pretty vague and abstract, so you probably won't get definitive answers.
 But I'd say that in general alkaline cleaners have very little effect if any at all on low alloy steels like 4130.

 Ted Mooney, P.E.
 RET